-In this site specific work Conjoin, Kjersti Sundland and Anne Bang-Steinsvik is using real time audio and video processing as an interface connecting the interior and external surroundings of the building.
-Participation is explored through levels of technological invasion and feedback connecting audience, performer and the live projected image of the backyard of Bergen Kjøtt.
+In this site-specific work Conjoin, Kjersti Sundland, and Anne Bang-Steinsvik where using real-time audio and video processing as an interface connecting the interior and external surroundings of the building.
+Participation was explored through levels of technological invasion and feedback connecting the audience, performer, and the live projected image of the backyard of Bergen Kjøtt.
 The installation was made with support from artistic research fund, Bergen Academy of Art and Design.

 The exhibition was part of artistic research project, made possible with support by Funds for Artistic Research, Bergen Academy of Art and Design.
 Equipment, support and programming (Conjoin) by Stian Remvik.
 BEK, Bergen Centre for Electronic art.